monktastic/hackmd/wip/podcast/evil-bullets.md

 - The word judgment is another word that, like compassion, has been repurposed by evil.
   - If judgment simply means wise discernment of right from wrong, then of course we should judge.
   - But we don't stop there.
-We sneak in contempt and condescension.
+We sneak in disdain and condescension.
 We tell ourselves that this doesn't sully our motivation to judge, which comes from a good place.
   - But it does sully it.
 As we saw, it produces exactly the opposite effect.
 And part of us intends this.

 - Another such word is outrage.
 If you're not outraged, you're not paying attention, right?
 Right! _If_ outrage means virtuous anger directed at correcting injustice.
 But we tend not to leave it at that.
 We usually bring in self-righteous indignation.
 This is our darkness hitching an easy ride.